joshuanario/pepepages/public/perf_eng.md

 ### Compare Success Rate Benchmark

-Use the equation $y = 1.0$ to get the fitted values for $x<=x\_{Maximum Safe Load}$.
+Use the equation $y = 1.0$ to get the fitted values for $x<=x_{MSL}$.
 Get the residuals between the observed values and the fitted values.
 Determine the performance difference based on the expected value of the residuals.
 Note that success rate characteristic outside of the passband is uncertain and is therefore considered to have low success rate.
-The main thing to be concerned about in the success rate characteristic curve is that the $x\_{Maximum Safe Load}$ is way beyond the operating range of the web server.
+The main thing to be concerned about in the success rate characteristic curve is that the $x\_{MSL}$ is way beyond the operating range of the web server.

 # Web Server Soak Test